 When I flew to Los Angeles april this year, I saw some meanders from the aeroplane.
 I photographed them surrounded by a town through a window in the fuselage of a Boing 474-400.
 Back in Denmark I found out, that the town was Winnipeg, Manitoba, Canada, and the river was Red River of the North.
 Read more!

 Happened to see a new office building under construction at Lille Bavnehøj, Esbjerg, Denmark.
-Round corners is not that common!
+Round corners are not that common!
 Read more!